bitrix24/b24restdocs/api-reference/crm/universal/crm-item-update.md

 - access permissions are checked
 - required fields are validated if the item's stage has changed within the same direction
 - dependent required fields are validated if the item's stage has changed within the same direction
-- the correctness of field entries is verified
+- correctness of field entries is verified
 - default values are assigned to fields
-- if it turns out that no field values have been changed before saving, the save **is not performed**
+- if it turns out that no field values have been changed before saving, then the save **is not performed**
 - automation rules are triggered after saving

 ## Method Parameters